azazel75/test_live_filter/README.md

 2. note the field `length` above the table, should be `40`

-3. insert `Mono` on the input field under the `Name` column.
+3. insert `Mono` in the input field under the `Name` column.
 Note the `length` field again: nothing happened, that's the bug. also note the URL that now should be `/listing/accommodation`;